-The project addresses long-term requirements for the development of the e-infrastructure and community building, as well as seeks to expand other interested parties within and beyond Europe, and in diverse fields of the SSH.
+The project has addressed long-term requirements for the development of the e-infrastructure and community building, as well as expanded other interested parties within and beyond Europe, and in diverse fields of the SSH.

 As a key objective, the OPERAS-D project has prepared a design study that defines governance models, scientific and technical concepts for future services that the infrastructure will provide, and has established a roadmap to achieve these goals according to the requirements for long term sustainability.

-OPERAS-D engages the current and future partners in the OPERAS network to strengthen the community and develop the network of partners participating in OPERAS across Europe, specifically in central European countries.
+OPERAS-D has supported OPERAS in engaging the current and future partners in the OPERAS network to strengthen the community and develop the network of partners participating in OPERAS across Europe, specifically in central European countries.

 Partners: Centre National de la Recherche Scientifique (CNRS)/CLEO, KU Research, Max Weber Stiftung (MWS), National Documentation Centre (EKT)/NHRF, OAPEN